 The department chair’s responsibilities include the following:

-· Assuring departmental personnel are available to support PIs/PDs as addressed in Section 1.11;
+· Assuring departmental personnel are available to support PIs/PDs;

-· Approving proposal items such as the technical aspects and the budget;
+· Approving proposal components, including the technical aspects and the budget;

 · Reviewing all proposals to confirm consistency with the mission of the department and compliance with the policies and procedures of the University and the sponsor;

-· Encouraging, supporting, and attesting to appropriate education in proper conduct of research by departmental personnel.
+· Encouraging and supporting appropriate education in responsible conduct of research.

 The dean’s responsibilities include the following: